About

 The Dalhousie Department of Philosophy fosters an active and engaged intellectual community both in and out of the classroom.
 Our students develop creative thinking, careful reasoning, and lucid writing skills.
 In Philosophy classes, you will learn to think deeply, systematically, rigorously, and productively about profound issues in life that affect us all.

 Our Undergraduate Program challenges students to asks fundamentally important questions—concerning knowledge, value, existence, ethics, race and gender, truth and justice—that have enduring relevance in everyday life.
 Students typically start by registering for a first-year course such as PHIL 1500 (Ethics, Social, and Political Philosophy) or PHIL 1501 (Epistemology, Metaphysics), or pick a second-year course in an area of interest to them.
+Students must take either ASSC 1300 or ASSC 1400 in their first fall term.
+You can find a list of the courses we are currently teaching or planning to teach in the university timetable.

 Our Graduate Program is small and selective.
 There are typically six to ten MA students and four to six PhD students.
 Graduate students receive individual attention, and courses of study can be developed to suit individual interests.
-The atmosphere is friendly, stimulating and supportive, and there is a great deal of faculty/student interaction.
+The atmosphere is friendly, stimulating and supportive, and there is a great deal of faculty-student interaction.

 About our weekly Colloquia